eric-downes/magnus/docs/roadmap.md

 MAGNUS is an algorithm described in [this paper](https://arxiv.org/pdf/2501.07056) for multiplying very large sparse matrices.
 Any uncertainties or ambiguities should be resolved by referring back to the source.

 This roadmap outlines a comprehensive plan for building a high-performance implementation in Rust.
-The implementation will prioritize hardware-agnostic components first, followed by Intel-specific optimizations, and eventually ARM architecture support.
+The implementation will prioritize a working prototype with hardware-agnostic components first, followed by performance optimizations, and eventually architecture-specific enhancements.

 ## Part 1: System Architecture and Technology Selection